 One of the main uses of a VPN is to access streaming sites in other countries.
 To that end, in our IPVanish review, we took a look at what the IPVanish VPN is capable of.

-Finally, the VPN was able to access Netflix, but only the US version.
+The VPN was able to access Netflix, but only the US version.
 While Amazon Prime Video also noticed the IPVanish VPN and refused to allow access to any of their content.

 Unfortunately, as our IPVanish review shows, this is not the best option for streamers.